t-taniai/LocalExpStereo/README.md

 }
 ```

-If you use our code, please cite the above paper and cite the following conference paper.
+If you use our code, please cite the above paper.
+We also encourage to cite the following conference paper too.

 ```
 @inproceedings{Taniai14,